TillyEndless/Heima/README.md

 # Heima

-This repository provides an overview of all resources for the paper ["Efficient Reasoning with Hidden Thinking"](https://arxiv.org/abs/2501.19201).
+This repository provides all resources for the ICML 2026 paper ["Efficient Reasoning with Hidden Thinking"](https://arxiv.org/abs/2501.19201).

 ## Demo
 ![M3](asserts/1987-BMW-E30-M3.png)